Rent-to-Own: A Creative Way to Get Into a Million-Dollar Home

 Rent-to-own brings a lot of perks and flexibility to the potential buyer, too.
 If you lock in a great price when you sign the rent-to-own agreement, and the home appreciates in value, you could walk into your new mortgage with instant equity when it comes time to purchase.

-If the million-dollar home you’re considering is a rent-to-own, it’s a good idea to examine the potential and see if the overall deal could work out in your favor.
+If the million-dollar home you’re considering is a rent-to-own, it’s a good idea to look into its potential and see if the overall deal could work out in your favor.

 Finally, the ability to rent-to-own million-dollar homes opens the door for testing out not only the home, but also the schools, the community, and even your commute.